Guru-25/postgresql-backup/README.md

 # mysql-backup
-Backup MySQL Database using cron job
+Backup MySQL Database

 ## What it does?
-Sends database dump to your Telegram chat everyday at 5:30 AM (IST)
+Sends database dump to your Telegram chat